h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-part1.md

 ---
 layout: post
 category: Sweden, Work
-title: Living and working in Sweden (part 1)
+title: Living and working in Sweden (I)
 ---

-**TL;DL**, Even though wages have risen a lot for engineers in developing countries like China, depending on who you are, Sweden might still be a very attractive place to work and settle since the overall life quality is very likely to be higher.
+**TL;DL**, Even though wages have risen a lot for engineers in developing countries like China, depending on who you are, Sweden might still be a very attractive place to work and settle.
+The overall life quality could be higher.
 I will write two blog posts about this topic.
 This one focuses on **living** and the next on **working**.